Druny-hash/Druny-hash/README.md

 ### Hey there 👋 I’m Ninson

-I’m an undergraduate Computer Systems Engineering student and full-stack developer with a growing focus on cybersecurity and ethical hacking.
-I love building projects that solve real problems and exploring how technology can make an impact.
+I’m an undergraduate Computer Systems Engineering and full-stack developer with a growing focus on cybersecurity and ethical hacking.
+I love building projects that solve real-world problems and exploring how technology can make an impact.

 🔧 Tech I work with:
 - **Frontend**: React, Tailwind CSS, HTML/CSS, JavaScript